-Although Nazeeha Saeed’s personal history of persecution certainly meets the requirements for recognition of refugee status according to the Geneva Refugee Convention and the right to asylum, Nazeeha Saeed does not define herself as a refugee or as being in asylum.
-She justifies this by saying that she does not want to equate her fate with that of refugees who flee from war, come to Europe on dangerous escape routes, and have to make a new start here without any possessions.
+Although Nazeeha Saeed’s personal history of persecution certainly meets the requirements for recognition of refugee status according to the Geneva Refugee Convention and the right to asylum, she does not define herself as a refugee or as being in asylum.
+She justifies this by saying that she does not want to equate her fate with that of refugees who flee from war, come to Europe on dangerous escape routes, and have to start over without any possessions.
 Moreover, she has managed to obtain residence permits in Europe without an asylum procedure.
 Instead, she describes herself as a journalist in exile and at the same time criticizes the boxes into which people try to put her and others.
 Nazeeha Saeed spoke about her own identity as a forced migrant in an interview she gave to the We Refugees Archive in July 2020.
-Her reflections show the complexity of self- and third-party attributions of “refugee”, “asylum”, “exile”, “forced migrant” etc. beyond the official definitions.
+Her reflections show the complexity of self- and third-party attributions of “refugee,” “asylum,” “exile,” “forced migrant” etc. beyond the official definitions.

 This interview with Nazeeha Saeed was conducted by We Refugees Archive, 15 July 2020.